 usually yields better results.
 We get out our Greek dictionaries and lexicons,

-thinking all our resources make us better Bereans, but what did Paul say is the
+thinking all our resources make us better Bereans, but Paul said that “the goal of our instruction is love from a pure heart

 and a good conscience and a sincere faith” (1Tim 1-5).
 If we insist on

-an idea of its importance.
+it credence.
 For example, if a word is used fifteen times in the

 three times.
 The scarlet thread running through Scripture from Genesis to